LeMinaw/Dynasty/README.md

 ### By cloning this repository

-For now it is the only way to fiddle around whith Dynasty, but that will change in the future for sure. :)
+For now it is the only way to fiddle around with Dynasty, but that will change in the future for sure. :)

-* Clone this repo the folder of your liking:
+* Clone this repo to the folder of your liking:

   ```git clone https://github.com/LeMinaw/Dynasty```